As a maintained school – that is, one that is still part of the Local Authority – we follow the LA admissions policy.

 Parents who wish to view the school are warmly invited to contact the school office or Headteacher to arrange a mutually convenient time.

-For full details about the school’s admission arrangements, please read the policy below:
+For full details about the school’s admission arrangements, please visit the Local Authority website by clicking the link below:

 Procedures for admission into the Reception Year Group

 Our Admission number for Reception children for September has been agreed by Governors as 30 pupils .

 The closing date for first time admissions is January.

 There is one point of entry – September, at the beginning of the Autumn term, for all reception children who have their 5th birthday between 1st September and 31st August.
 You register your child through the local authority, Leicestershire, on line.

 An excellent induction programme has been established for the children and their parents before starting at the school:

 - An open evening for parents of all children due to start reception in September is held prior to the beginning of the autumn term, usually in June.
 This includes a personal tour of the school and an opportunity to view some of the activities that pupils will become involved in.
 Parents are given a Dove Bank Welcome Pack to inform them of key policies and practices.

 - We also give you and your child the opportunity to ‘drop-in’ and spend three morning sessions with us in order to build up familiarity with the school.